Giuliani associate Lev Parnas convicted in campaign finance fraud case

 Andrey Kukushkin, who was also on trial for allegedly conspiring to use Muraviev’s money to get licenses for marijuana businesses, was convicted on multiple counts.

-His attorney Gerald Lefcourt argued in summations that his client was unaware of Parnas’s maneuvering in politics circles and that he “never intended to do anything illegal.”
+His attorney Gerald Lefcourt argued in summations that his client was unaware of Parnas’s maneuvering in political circles and that he “never intended to do anything illegal.”

 Parnas and Kukushkin are both naturalized U.S. citizens.